top of page

 • 2 min read

-Slow Disasters: Land and Food Transitions is a study circle that opens a space for dialogue around the transformations shaping land and food today, as part of the Mexican edition of the Slow Disasters project.
+Slow Disasters: Land and Food Transitions is an online study circle that creates space for dialogue about the transformations shaping land and food today, as part of the Mexican edition of the Slow Disasters project.

 How do we inhabit the changes currently moving through our territories and food systems?